Frequently Asked Questions

 Does the airline pay for the hotel accommodations on layovers?

 Yes.
 The airline pays for a hotel room for each crewmember as well as arranging company paid transportation to and from the hotel.
 Each trip can be like a mini vacation!

 What kind of salary do flight attendants make?

 Flight Attendant income varies from airline to airline.
 The pay ranges from about $13.00-$50.00 per flight hour or more.
 Most airlines have in place a monthly guarantee which ranges between 65-80 flight hours.
 The Flight Attendant is paid the guarantee whether he/she actually works those hours or not.
 Actual pay per hour is dependent upon years of service and any special qualifications the Flight Attendant may have on board the aircraft.
 Flight Attendants also receive a special per diem for each hour spent away from home.
 This per diem is in place to cover meals and other expenses.
 With each year of service comes an increase in salary.

 I have a tattoo, will this disqualify me?

 It is not uncommon to have a tattoo and airlines recognize that.
 You may hear questions in your interview about tattoos you may have and how visible they are.
 Airlines generally do not disqualify an applicant if the tattoo cannot be seen while in uniform.
-In other words, tattoos on areas of the face, neck, arms or hands would disqualify you, whereas tattoos that are not visible while in uniform would normally be acceptable.
+In other words, tattoos on the face, neck, lower arms or hands would probably disqualify you, whereas tattoos that are not visible while in uniform would normally be acceptable.